csecht/oyster-sizer/README.md

 Sample image files are provided in this distribution's `images/examples` directory.
 From the opening window, users can browse to there or to whichever directory contains their image for analysis.
 Text file results and annotated images are saved to that same directory.

 Displayed image sizes are initially scaled based on screen size.
-Scaling can be changed later with the Ctrl-Left_arrow and Ctrl-Right_arrow keys (use Shift-Control on macOS) or from a menu pulldown.
+Scaling can be changed later with the Ctrl-Left_arrow and Ctrl-Right_arrow keys (use Shift-Control on macOS) or from a menu pull-down.

 Oysters or sizing disks extending beyond or within 3 pixels of the image edge are excluded from analysis.